-A Preemie Mom's Story of Postpartum Depression & Recovery
+A Preemie Mom's Postpartum Depression Story & Recovery

-Ashley, 29, was looking forward to becoming a mom — it took only 2 months to get pregnant with her husband of 5 years, she was excited about her birth plan (an unmedicated, vaginal delivery) and she was toying with a yellow-purple color scheme for the nursery.
+Ashley, 29, was looking forward to becoming a mom—it took only two months to get pregnant with her husband of five years, she was excited about her birth plan (an unmedicated, vaginal delivery) and she was toying with a yellow-purple color scheme for the nursery.

 At a 25-week checkup, her OBGYN had more bad news.
 Ashley’s blood work indicated preeclampsia, and she was hospitalized immediately.
 “I was admitted to the hospital for a few weeks, and one day, the baby stopped moving, so I had an emergency C-section,” she says.

 For a self-described “type-A planner,” this was devastating news.